Film "Lincoln" gets record 13 Critics Choice nominations

 "This has been a truly spectacular year in filmmaking and our voters had an embarrassment of riches to choose from," Joey Berlin, president of the BFCA, said in a statement.

-Movie fans will also for the first time be given the opportunity to vote online for their favourite film franchise, including "Harry Potter", "Twilight", "Batman", "Lord of the Rings", "James Bond" and "Spider-Man".
+Movie fans will also for the first time be given the opportunity to vote online for their favorite film franchise, including "Harry Potter", "Twilight", "Batman", "Lord of the Rings", "James Bond" and "Spider-Man".

 (Reporting By Piya Sinha-Roy, editing by Jill Serjeant and Maureen Bavdek)